MinchinWeb/blog.minchin.ca/content/20161229-blogger-comments-exported.rst

 The code has also been posted as a
 `gist on GitHub <https://gist.github.com/MinchinWeb/7b2e4cf4d1b935c62ce8d6d1968270ff>`_, so you're welcome to submit improvements as well.
-If you want to download the code, this may be the simplist place to get it from.
+If you want to download the code, this may be the simplest place to get it from.

 Code is under the MIT license.